-As intimidating as it may sound, trekking the Everest Base Camp is not difficult at all, and the death rate is pretty low considering that more than 30,000 people each year trek through Khumbu Valley up to the Everest Base Camp.
+As intimidating as it may sound, the Everest Base Camp trek is not difficult at all, and the death rate is pretty low considering that more than 30,000 people each year trek through Khumbu Valley up to the Everest Base Camp.
 However, only a few successfully summit the Everest each year.

-The EBC trek generally doesn’t require any experience of expertise and people of all ages have completed it over the years.
+The Everest base camp trek generally doesn’t require any experience of expertise and people of all ages have completed it over the years.
 It’s just a long trek at a very high altitude.
 Generally, 12-14 days, which is the actual deal-breaker for a lot of people since people aren’t accustomed to trekking for such long.
 However, despite its relative ease and is achievable, there are certain things that you need to keep in mind before setting off.